управлять коммутаторами OpenFlow (administer OpenFlow switches)

 Do not report modifications to existing flows.

-Abbreviate changes made to the flow table by
+!own Abbreviate changes made to the flow table by

-'s own connection to the switch.
+ovs-ofctl's own connection to the switch.
 (These

-could only occur using the ofctl/send
+could only occur using the ofctl/send command

-described below under RUNTIME MANAGEMENT COMMANDS
+described below under RUNTIME MANAGEMENT COMMANDS.)

 !actions